jgosmann/Karabiner-Elements/README.md

 [GitHub issues](https://github.com/jgosmann/Karabiner-Elements-Neo/issues).
 You
 may report issues in English or German.

+## Known issues

+* Caps lock (pressing both shift keys at the same time) might not work.
+This is an upstream Karabiner-Elements issue (tekezo/Karabiner-Elements#467).
+Killing the `karabiner_grabber` process is know to fix the problem in some instances.

 ## Installation

 I do not have an Apple Developer license at the moment that would me allow to